Reforms are now underway to make civil service training more modern, efficient and cost-effective.

 Francis Maude said:

 - Learning and development in the Civil Service is moving away from residential and classroom to work-based and e-learning, increasing line manager’s involvement.
-Figures for 2010-11 show a 76% increase in online training days in government departments.
+Figures for 2010 to 2011 show a 76% increase in online training days in government departments.

 - Training will focus on business needs and building the priority skills the Civil Service needs for the future.
 These include, building leadership capability and talent and improving performance management